chilcano/ansible-role-apache-nifi-toolkit/README.md

 ![Apache NiFi Toolkit - folder structure and files generated](https://github.com/chilcano/ansible-role-apache-nifi-toolkit/blob/master/ansible-role-apache-nifi-toolkit-folder-struct.png "Apache NiFi Toolkit - folder structure and files")

+## Updated

+* Now the Role copy binary/installer from local filesystem, if it doesn't exist, then try to download from URL.
+Finally downloaded binary will be copied to local filesystem to be reused.

 ## License

 MIT / BSD